... Skip to main content

 Dietary Guidelines Before Your Kidney Blood Test

-In addition to fasting, certain foods and drinks should be avoided leading up to your test.
+In addition to fasting, certain foods and drinks should be avoided in the days leading up to your test.
 It is advisable to steer clear of high-sodium foods, caffeine, and alcohol, as these can impact kidney function and skew your results.
 Here’s a list of items to avoid before your test:

 • Salty snacks (e.g., chips, pretzels)